rackerlabs/support-how-to/content/how-to/office-365/how-to-set-up-O365-via-your-cloud-office-control-panel/index.md

 **Note:** In rare cases it can take up to 24-48 hours for the DNS records to fully propagate from your DNS host and for Office 365 to verify them.

-### FAQ

-#### Do my users have to create new profiles for their desktop mail clients and mobile devices?
-No, for the time being we recommend customers use Outlook Web App (OWA) to access their new Office 365 mailboxes.
-Further guidance regarding desktop mail clients will be provided in the future.
-To access OWA use https://portal.office.com > Outlook icon or https://outlook.office.com.

-#### Does Rackspace update the customer’s DNS records?
-No. Admins are responsible for updating their domain’s DNS records.
-Rackspace does not have access to your externally hosted DNS and cannot accept access to external DNS hosting accounts.